 Going home from the hospital is a major step forward in your health journey, and a lot will change at this point.
-You'll leave your hospital routine, doctors, and the other people caring for you for care at home that could involve different people, new medication, and new instructions.
+You'll leave your hospital routine, doctors, and care team-which can include nurses, physiotherapists mental health workers, and volunteers-for care at home that could involve new medication, instructions and a different care team.